Help with paying rent

 - NCHA's Community Support team, who can help with benefits, debt, and budgeting

-- Referring you to NCHA's Debt and Welfare Benefits Advisor, who is part of our Welfare reform team, and can help if your tenancy is at risk, or if specialist debt advice is required
+- Referring you to NCHA's Debt and Benefit Advisor, who is part of our Welfare Reform team, and can help if your tenancy is at risk

 - Other specialist support agencies in your area.

 We have a dedicated Welfare Reform team who can help with new claims for Universal Credit.
 They can support you with changes to your circumstances, rearranging payment plans, and benefit calculations (so you know what to expect).
-You can email them at ASHWelfareReformTeam@ncha.org.uk.
+They can also help you to manage your existing Universal Credit claim and payments to your rent account more effectively.
+Contact us to get in touch with them.